charleskoffler/clprolf/README.md

 roles, contracts, and design rules are **first-class keywords**.
 You model systems with **agents, worker agents, versions, and capacities**, while the compiler enforces clarity.

+> **If you clone the repository and find value in the project, please consider giving it a ⭐.**

 ---

 ### 🚀 Why Clprolf?